 - 11.16 Placements should be made after careful consideration of how well the prospective foster family will meet the child and family's needs.
 CPAs must document the process for making the decisions regarding foster home placements, including discussions with DFCS and the families of children already in the home, in the foster family's file.
 Proximity to family, including siblings, and home community must be considered in the placement matching decision.
 Placements must provide nurturing homes, which promote the abilities, contribution and competencies of children and young people in everyday life taking into consideration their age and development.
 Documentation of the placement decision must be recorded in the case file of the child being placed, as well as that of the child or children already in the home. - 11.17 A caregiver must be provided the right to refuse placement of any child the parent feels is inappropriate for the home or presents a potential safety risk for other children in the home.
 A record of placement presentations made to caregivers and the result (accepted, declined) should be maintained for each home. - 11.18 During the first 30 days of placement, providers must assess with the caregivers the necessity of safety gates, safety locks, outlet covers, securing sharps, medications, cleaning supplies or other items that may pose a hazard or danger based upon the individual child's needs.
+The outcome of the assessment must be documented in the child's record.
 Alternatively, providers may have a blanket policy that requires that all sharps, cleaning supplies and other items that may pose hazard or danger to the safety or well-being of children be locked up and inaccessible to children and youth.
-Providers will also assess household items to ensure that Tip-Over hazards are properly secured to prevent harm or injury to children.

-- 11.19 The provider, including the caregiver, must be willing to work with the child's family, when applicable, and other caring adults in the child's life (e.g. extended family, former foster parents, CASA's, etc.) including assisting with, arranging, or providing transportation for visits and helping the child maintain sibling ties as well as court. - 11.20 CPAs must conduct an in-home visit within the first week of placement.
+Providers will also assess household items to ensure that Tip-Over hazards are properly secured to prevent harm or injury to children. - 11.19 The provider, including the caregiver, must be willing to work with the child's family, when applicable, and other caring adults in the child's life (e.g. extended family, former foster parents, CASA's, etc.) including assisting with, arranging, or providing transportation for visits and helping the child maintain sibling ties as well as court. - 11.20 CPAs must conduct an in-home visit within the first week of placement.
 CPAs must increase visitation during the first thirty days of placement to ensure the adequacy of the placement match, monitor the in-home implementation of the case plan and to develop strategies to assist the child in being successful in the home, school and community.
 Some of this time should be spent interacting with the child alone and meeting with the child and the foster parent. - 11.21 During home visits, the case support worker must talk privately with each child placed to ascertain the child's individual perspective, safety, well-being and any concerns.
-Information gathered must be documented in the case record - 11.22 Caregivers must have 24 hour access to the provider.
+Information gathered must be documented in the case record - 11.22 Caregivers must have 24-hour access to the provider.
 Foster parents must know how to contact the provider during nights and weekends. - 11.23 Caregivers must have access to respite care, both planned and crisis.
 Respite homes must be approved by the OPM Resource Development Staff as fully approved foster homes has been entered into SHINES by OPM Resource Developer.
-Respite homes must also be in approval status. - 11.24 Prior to the child being placed, providers must ensure that their caregivers receive available information concerning children placed including family history, medical, dental, physical, mental health and educational needs.
-Providers must ensure that complete and accurate updated information is provided to the caregivers as information becomes available. - 11.25 Caregivers must be provided with a foster parent manual which outlines standards, policies and expectations of caregivers.
-The DFCS Foster Parent Manual which is available on the DFCS website (see appendix for link) may be used or the provider may create a comparable version. - 11.26 If a CPA suspects or is notified that a caregiver may have violated a safety, behavior management, quality of care, well-being or other such policy, the suspected violation must be reported to and screened by the CPS Centralized Intake Call Center.
-Whether or not the report is investigated by CPS, providers must complete a Policy Violation Assessment (PVA) related to the issue and develop a Corrective Action Plan (CAP) with the caregiver as appropriate following the policy outlined in DFCS Child Welfare
+Respite homes must also be in approval status.